mchlrc/rock-paper-scissors-game/README.md

-# odin-rock-paper-scissors
+# rock-paper-scissors-game

-For this project I am creating the game Rock Paper Scissors.
+This is web-based game of Rock Paper Scissors.